Le Bocage International School: Governance

 LBIS is operated by PROGOS, a non-profit making company that exists solely for the purpose of offering an English medium international education.
-The board of directors is the ultimate authority and delegates management of the school to the Headmaster.
+The board of directors is the ultimate authority and delegates management of the school to the Head of School.

 Teaching staff and posts of responsibility

-The school employs approximately seventy qualified teachers, many of which hold postgraduate qualifications in education.
-There are also librarians, careers counsellors, guidance counsellors, an inclusion team and a nurse.
+The school employs approximately 88 qualified teachers.
+There are also librarians, careers counsellors, guidance counsellors, an inclusion team and a school nurse.

-Curriculum responsibilities are shared by Heads of department in eight key learning areas and the coordinators of the IB Middle Years, IGCSE, IB Careers-related Programme and IB Diploma Programmes of study.
+Curriculum responsibilities are shared by Heads of Department in eight key learning areas and the coordinators of the IB Middle Years, IGCSE, IB Careers-related Programme and IB Diploma Programmes of study.

 Language policy

 The school is an English medium school.

 Academic programme

 The school prepares students for higher education in Mauritius, or abroad.
 There are three developmental levels of learning adopted, which are as follows: